At least seven Met Police officers caught up in election gambling investigation

 Speaking to broadcasters during a campaign visit to Staffordshire on Thursday, Sir Keir Starmer said he was not aware of any other Labour candidates having bet against themselves.

-“No. You saw my action,” he said, pointing to the move to suspend Mr Craig almost immediately after the Gambling Commission confirmed it was looking into his wager.
+“No. You saw my action,” he said, noting that the decision to suspend Mr Craig was made almost immediately after the Gambling Commission confirmed it was looking into his wager.

 “We’ve got to stop that and usher in a reset.”

-Reform UK leader Nigel Farage told the PA news agency the scandal reflected “a sense of arrogance and entitlement from a Westminster-based Conservative Party”.
+Reform UK leader Nigel Farage said the scandal reflects “a sense of arrogance and entitlement from a Westminster-based Conservative Party”.